aquasecurity/trivy/docs/docs/advanced/air-gap.md

 ### Connectivity requirements

 Trivy's Vulnerability and Java databases are packaged as OCI images and stored in public container registries.
-Trivy may attempt to download databases from the following locations:

-- `ghcr.io/aquasecurity/trivy-db`
-- `ghcr.io/aquasecurity/trivy-java-db`
+The specific registries and locations are detailed in the [databases document](../configuration/db.md).

 Communication with OCI Registries follows the [OCI Distribution](https://github.com/opencontainers/distribution-spec) spec.